pupilfirst/playbook/7-termsheet.md

 ## Option Pool
 Option Pool, is a reserve of stock, set aside for employees.
 It is a way of attracting talented employees to a startup and to keep them incentivised.
 (After a certain period, employees can exercise a stock option and convert it into common stock)
-Let us say, the investor adds another condition.
-Generally,
+Let us say, the investor insists on having an option pool of 15% on a *post-money* basis.
+Observe that, what this means is that, on a *pre-money* basis, option pool of 20% must be there.
+Assuming That is, even before the founders take in mo